-The February 2020 Wall Street Journal Economic Forecast Survey was published on February 13, 2020.
-The headline is “WSJ Survey: Coronavirus Likely to Hit First-Quarter U.S. Growth.”
+The February 2021 Wall Street Journal Economic Forecast Survey was published on February 11, 2021.
+The headline is “Forecasters Lift Expectations for 2021 Economic Growth.”

 I found numerous items to be notable – although I don’t necessarily agree with them – both within the article and in the “Economist Q&A” section.

-As seen in the “Recession Probability” section, the average response as to the odds of another recession starting within the next 12 months was 25.6%.
-The individual estimates, of those who responded, ranged from 0% to 67%.
-For reference, the average response in January’s survey was 23.97%.
+As seen in the “Recession Probability” section, the average response as to whether the economy will be in a recession within the next 12 months was 17.51%.
+The individual estimates, of those who responded, ranged from 0% to 79%.
+For reference, the average response in January’s survey was 21.2%.

-As stated in the article, the survey’s 63 respondents were academic, financial and business economists.
+As stated in the article, the survey’s 62 respondents were academic, financial and business economists.
+The survey was conducted February 5 – February 9.
 Not every economist answered every question.
-The survey was conducted February 7 – February 11, 2020.

 The current average forecasts among economists polled include the following: